platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

     Everything you need to get started with WordPress on Platform.sh.
 ---

-Composer helps you declare, manage and install all the dependencies needed to run your project.
-It allows you to make your WordPress site [more stable, secure, and easier to maintain](/guides/wordpress/composer/_index.md).
+Composer helps you declare, manage, and install all the dependencies needed to run your project.
+It allows you to make your WordPress site [more stable, more secure, and easier to maintain](./_index.md).

 To update your WordPress site to use Composer, check that:
 - You already have [a vanilla version of WordPress installed locally](/guides/wordpress/vanilla/_index.md).